abilian/lab.abilian.com/docs/Tech/Security/SCAP.md

 https://ubuntu.com/security/oval

-One needs to install the
+One needs to install the `python3-openscap` (or `python-openscap`, depending on the Ubuntu version) first.

 ### Resources